Anvith00/FruitClassification/README.md

 #### How to use this notebook?
 ---
--First downlod the dataset from Kaggle
+- First, download the dataset from Kaggle
 - Extract it inside Datasets (in Google Drive)
 - Load your Drive on the Colab notebook